 Narcissists often get flak for being incapable of change.

-The reason is that most narcissists aren’t really aware of their narcissistic tendencies.
+The reason, according to psychologists, is that most narcissists aren’t really aware of their narcissistic tendencies.
 These issues are often deep-seated, and self-preservation stops them from even recognizing their problems.

 What is Narcissistic Personality Disorder?